MapStore projects can be created using the Project Creation Script.

 The MapStore framework is linked as a git submodule in the MapStore2 project subfolder.

-Since MapStore is linked as a submodule, every project custom file should be created outside of it.
+Note: since MapStore is linked as a submodule, every project custom file should be created outside of it.
 This allows updating MapStore to a newer version easily, without conflicts.
 The general rule is: never add / update / modify files directly in the MapStore2 subfolder.

 A Standard MapStore project is a project that is, initially, a perfect copy of the standard MapStore product.